hubvu/kubeadm-single-node/CONTRIBUTING.md

 * If you experience or notice an error, bug, documentation issue, please feel free to;
   1. [Open a GitHub Issue](https://github.com/hubvu/kubeadm-single-node/issues) against the project.
   2. Provide details and logs in the description on how to reproduce the issue.
-  3. Provide details of the operating system type and version, custom configurations, versions of applications that are displaying the issue.
+  3. Provide details of the operating system type and version, custom configurations, versions of applications that are displaying the issue, if applicable.

 ### Opening a Pull Request